The Streamlined Process for Small Estates

 What the Public Fiduciary Can Do Under This Process

-The public fiduciary must file an accounting and a proposed distribution with the court within twelve months of filing the statement.
+The public fiduciary must file an accounting and proposed distribution within twelve months.
 Copies go to every heir, devisee, and known creditor by certified mail.
-If no one objects within thirty days, the court can settle the account without a hearing.